 Anyone undertaking intimate/personal care in an education setting is in regulated activity and must be checked against the relevant DBS barred list, even if the activity only happens once.
-We will, therefore, ensure that only individuals that have been checked against the relevant DBS barred list (children's barred list [or in the case of vulnerable adults, the adults barred list] [delete if not relevant]) are permitted to undertake or assist with intimate or personal care.

 Pupils are encouraged to act as independently as possible and to undertake as much of their own personal care as is possible and practicable.
 When assistance is required, this will normally be undertaken by one member of staff, however, they should try to ensure that another appropriate adult is in the vicinity who is aware of the task to be undertaken and that, wherever possible, they are visible and/or audible.
-Neither students, volunteers nor temporary/visiting staff will be permitted to provide any form of intimate care unless it is absolutely necessary, the individual is appropriately trained and authorised to do so by a senior member of staff.
-Intimate care procedures do not include the need for more than one member of staff unless the child's Education Health and Care Plan (EHC Plan) specifies the reason for this.